clovisdanielcosta/netflix-interface/README.md

   - Better understanding about properties standard automatically assigned to CSS elements.
   - Stumble with site Fontawesome and Owl Carousel for the first time.
   - Use of sub property linear-gradient on CSS background element.
+  - Use of JQuery carousel despite it´s use was about to change to deprecated.

 ## :small_orange_diamond: Sharing

 ## :small_orange_diamond: Customizing

   - Applied my own pattern of folders structure and filenames.
+  - Personal choose of fonts and colors.
   - Use of video on open page to make user experience more comfortable.

 ## :small_orange_diamond: License